 Dr. Amanda Hodges serves as the Director of the interdisciplinary Doctor of Plant Medicine (DPM) program http://dpm.ifas.ufl.edu/.

-As the DPM Director, Dr. Hodges is the primary faculty point-of-contact for prospective students, coordinates the DPM faculty advisory committee, coordinates public relations components, interfaces with external stakeholders, provides instruction for some DPM-specific courses, reviews all program of study documents, prepares annual reports, authors a DPM blog, supervises and edits the DPM Newsletter (DPM News), supervises the DPM Program Assistant, and completes other administrative tasks as issues arise.
+As the DPM Director, Dr. Hodges is the primary faculty point-of-contact for prospective students, coordinates the DPM faculty advisory committee, coordinates public relations components, interfaces with external stakeholders, provides instruction for some DPM-specific courses, reviews all program of study documents, prepares annual reports, supervises and edits the DPM Newsletter (DPM News), supervises the production of promotional videos on the YouTube channel and the overall social media presence on Facebook, Instagram, and Twitter, supervises the DPM Academic Advisor, and completes other administrative tasks as issues arise.

 - Florida Entomological Society, 2003-present

 Graduated Students during tenure as Graduate Student Committee Chair